hcarnes/hcarnes.github.io/_posts/2018-12-31-react_bind.markdown

 <iframe src="https://giphy.com/embed/7JgtecaHxnpGsLhxe5" width="480" height="242" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/7JgtecaHxnpGsLhxe5"></a></p>

-As the demonstrated, as the user types a character into the input, each letter shows up below in a separate inline box.
+As the demonstrated, as the user types a character into the input, each character shows up below in a separate inline box.
 When a user clicks one of these characters, the same character (including the same order!) should be deleted in the input box above.

 Each character is a separate, presentational `Character` component.
 This is what the user must click in order to remove the corresponding character from the input.